itteco/iframely/README.md

 oEmbed/2 self-hosted embeds server.
 Iframely package saves you months of dev time on rich content parsers.
 So you can focus on enriching your users’ experience instead.

+Iframely is Node.JS app (and/or package), but you can access it from other environments via API.
 Main endpoint (see [example](http://dev.iframe.ly/iframely?uri=http%3A%2F%2Fvimeo.com%2F67452063)):

     /iframely?uri={url encoded http link to a web page}